There are thousands of flea species, but dogs' most common problem causer is the cat flea.

 Virbac Preventic (Tick-only Collar)

 t is effective for three months, at which point it must be replaced to continue working effectively.
 This collar by Preventic is recommended for dogs and puppies three months and older.

-Although it may take a week or two to reach full effectiveness, many customers say they are very happy with the results and plan to order this product every couple of months so that they can keep their pet flea and tick free forever.
+Although it may take a week or two to reach full effectiveness, many customers say they are pleased with the results and plan to order this product every couple of months so that they can keep their pet flea and tick-free forever.